20 Hartford Street Newton, MA 02461

 The Highlands After-School Program is a non-profit, tuition-supported organization housed at the Brigham House, 20 Hartford Street, Newton Highlands.
 The program was founded and developed by the Newton Highlands Community Development Corporation in 2008.
 The program strongly encourages parental feedback and involvement.
-HASP was established to provide quality after-school childcare to children attending Brown and Oak Hill Middle Schools ages 9 to 14 years.
+HASP was established to provide quality after-school childcare to children attending Brown, Day and Oak Hill Middle Schools ages 9 to 14 years.
 The Highlands After-School Program is licensed for up to 40 children daily and meets from 2:30-6:00 PM Monday, Wednesday, Thursday and Friday, Tuesday from 1:45-6:00 PM. and early dismissal days from 11:30 AM to 6:00 PM.
 The overall teacher to student ratio is 1:10.

 The Highlands After-School Program does not discriminate in providing services to children or their families on the basis of race, religion, cultural heritage, political beliefs, disability, toileting status, marital status, financial status, national origin or sexual orientation, toileting training status.

 The Highlands After-School Program is a member of the Newton Highlands community.
 The program shares the resources in the community as well as common concerns for the total developmental needs of middle school-aged children.
 Although the Highlands After-School Program is independent of the Newton Public Schools, it works with the staff, administration and PTOs at Brown and Oak Hill Middle Schools, with a goal of maintaining a positive relationship with all members of the school community.